 - No important information in header or footer

 - Make sure your resume is in the format it is asked for – don’t send a word doc if PDF is asked for

 - No excessive use of special characters

 - No tabular data – ATS can’t decipher them

-- Include all the terms that are mentioned in the job requirement – If program manager is the position then do include that in your experience.
-Don’t leave it as “Project manager”
+- Include all the terms that are mentioned in the job requirement – If the program manager is the position you’re applying for, then do include that in your experience.
+Don’t leave it as “Project manager”, for example.

 Add New Content